Surface Duo 2: All the rumored features for Microsoft's new foldable

 Price: Microsoft is expected to stand pat

-There's no word either on the price of Surface Duo 2, but the original launched at $1,400 (about £1,070 or AU$1,960).
-Given that this iteration is rumoured to ship with the latest specs and more features, Windows Central has reported that Microsoft will stand pat on prices, citing unnamed sources.
+There's no word either on the price of Surface Duo 2, but the original launched at $1,400.
+Given that this iteration is rumored to ship with the latest specs and more features, Windows Central has reported that Microsoft will stand pat on prices, citing unnamed sources.
 In the weeks leading up to Microsoft's Sept.
 22 event, the company had slashed the price of the original model.
 In early August you could get it for as low as $400 from Woot, and even now you can get it half off the original price directly from Microsoft.
 All this is a tell-tale indicator that come Wednesday, we could see the Surface Duo 2 make an appearance.

 Check back later this week for everything Microsoft Surface, and in the meantime, here's everything we expect to see at the 2021 Surface event, including a possible overhaul of the Surface Book and a new Surface Pro 8.
 And here's how to watch the Microsoft Surface event live on Sept.
 22. Plus, why Microsoft doesn't consider the Surface Duo a phone.